code-dot-org/code-dot-org/docs/instrumenting-analytics.md

 We measure site health and activity using a few different tools:

-- [Redshift] is where we track KPIs and analyze learning outcomes.
+- [Redshift] is where we track Key Performance Indicators and analyze learning outcomes.
 - [Google Analytics] we use for simple event counting and traffic.
 - [New Relic] is for site health and anything that might trigger an alert.

 As a dev, if you're instrumenting a site health metric, use New Relic.
-Otherwise, work with your PM to decide whether to use Redshift or GA.
+Otherwise, work with your PM to decide whether to use Redshift or Google Analytics.

 ## Redshift

-We send events directly to [Redshift] via [Firehose].
+[Redshift] is used for tracking Key Performance Indicators and learning outcomes.
+It's also the only service where we correlate gathered analytics with DB data.
+We send events directly to Redshift via [Firehose].
 See the wrapper classes for documentation and example code.

 - In Ruby use [`FirehoseClient.instance.put_record`][redshift-ruby-docs] ([Example][redshift-ruby-example])
 - In JavaScript use [`firehoseClient.putRecord`][redshift-js-docs]